Chikun2004/Grocify/README.md

 # Grocify
-A tailwind CSS used Project that overview the likewise online E-Commerce Site
+A Project that overview the likewise online E-Commerce Site.
+# Used Stacks:
+  HTML,CSS and Tailwind CSS